qxmpp-project/qxmpp/README.md

 EXAMPLES
 ========

 Look at the example directory for various examples.
+Here is a description of a few.

 * *example_0_connected*
 This example just connects to the xmpp server and start receiving presences